Daja's Book

-Daja's Book, by Tamora Pierce, is the third book in the The Circle of Magic fantasy quartet, about the further adventures of four young mages as they discover their magic.
+Daja's Book, by Tamora Pierce, is the third book in The Circle of Magic fantasy quartet, about the further adventures of four young mages as they discover their magic.

 Plot

 Following the events of Tris's Book, the four children, their teachers and Duke Vedris travel to Gold Ridge Valley, a fief currently experiencing a three-year drought and grassfires in its outlying regions.
 The children’s magic has continued to intertwine and behave unpredictably, each child’s workings taking on characteristics of the others’.
 When Daja heats a cluster of iron rods, it responds by becoming plant-like and apparently alive.

 A passing Trader caravan expresses interest in purchasing the living metal plant; however, as the only survivor of the shipwreck that killed her family, Daja is considered trangshi, or outcast, and therefore unclean, and the Traders initially refuse to speak to her or even acknowledge her existence.
 Daja, longing for contact with people from her own culture since her exile, in turn declares that she will not bargain through an intermediary.
 The Traders reluctantly allow Polyam, a woman who is less useful to the caravan because she lost a leg and an eye in an accident, to undertake the dealings, though she will have to be ritually cleansed once the deal is struck.
 Daja, the other children, and Polyam engage in the process of bargaining for the plant.

 Rosethorn meanwhile quarrels with Yarrun Firetamer, a mage employed by the lady of the fief.
 Yarrun, like his father before him, suppresses most wildfires in Gold Ridge, and as a result there have been no forest fires for the past thirty years.
 Not only is it implied that this work places immense strain on the mage, Rosethorn is worried about the buildup of flammable matter in the surrounding woods.
 Yarrun takes offense and dismisses her concerns.

 As the grassfires around Gold Ridge grow worse, the Traders become eager to leave, and Polyam finally concludes her bargain with Daja.
 On the morning the caravan is to leave, Daja asks to walk with them a short way to spend more time with Polyam before the woman must be cleansed.